Momentum-Free/sledgehammer-bot-docs/docs/commands/config.md

     type: Boolean

-    description: Whether to enable or not the easy verification.
+    description: Whether to enable or not the easy verification

     default: False